UPPMAX/bianca_workshops/docs/intermediate/efficient_jobs/README.md

 Programs can **sometimes** use multiple cores to speed up its calculation.
 The idea is to let multiple cores each do their own part of the total calculation.
 Such programs are called 'programs that allow parallel computation'.
-In this session, I call these **multithreaded programs**, which is a simplification that is not entirely technically correct.
+In this session, I call these **multithreaded programs** (a simplification that is not entirely technically correct).
 Where multithreaded programs can use multiple cores, **singlethreaded program** cannot.
 For singlethreaded programs, booking more cores to speed up the calculation is useless.

+There are multiple ways to find out if a program can use multiple cores:

+- Measure the number of cores used during a calculation (which is what we will do in this session)
+- Read the documentation of the program
+- Measure the speed increase by using multiple cores.
+  This is called **benchmarking**.
+  When a benchmark shows that there is no speed increase for multiple cores, it can be concluded that the program cannot use multiple cores.

 Here is a visualisation of a user that booked multiple cores for a singlethreaded program: